 - 2 recent passport sized photographs.
 These must meet the Home Office strict guidance;

-- The visa fee of £322, which is non-refundable, and must normally be paid in the currency of the country where you are applying;
+- The visa fee, which is normally non-refundable, and must normally be paid in the currency of the country where you are applying;

 - A CAS statement from Cardiff University.
 CAS stands for Confirmation of Acceptance for Study.
 It is a virtual document similar to a database record.
 Each CAS has a unique reference number and contains information about your course and your personal details.
 You can request a CAS statement through SIMS.
 You will need to log in using your username and password and select the 'request CAS statement' option.
 If you need further assistance please contact Registry.
 Allow 5 working days to receive the CAS statement email.
 This will be sent to the email address held on SIMS.
 You must print this email and submit with your application.

 - All qualifications listed on your CAS statement (if applicable)- this will normally be the academic and English qualifications that the University took into account when deciding to accept you for the course which you are studying;